White dwarf eccentricity fluctuation and dissipation by AGB convection: Introduction

 Here, we extend the \citet{Phinney1992} theory to CO white dwarfs with AGB progenitor stars, and consider this mechanism as the possible origin of the eccentricities of such white dwarfs around millisecond pulsars, similarly to their helium white dwarf siblings.
 While the current periods of these binaries indicate that their orbits have shrunk since Roche-lobe overflow, we will test whether their eccentricities could have been set during this earlier stage.
 Specifically, we assume a two-stage process: the initial eccentricity is set by the \citet{Phinney1992} mechanism during Roche-lobe overflow, and then both the period and eccentricity evolve during a common envelope phase.
 At the very least, the \citet{Phinney1992} mechanism provides a clear quantitative limit -- without any adjustable parameters -- that can be compared to the measured eccentricities.
 This limit may serve as a theoretical anchor, given the uncertainty in the eccentricity evolution during the subsequent common envelope phase \citep{GlanzPerets2021,Szolgyen2022,Trani2022}.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:structure} we analyse the structure of RGB and AGB giant stars during mass transfer.
 In Section \ref{sec:orbital} we calculate the evolution of the orbital period and eccentricity during and after Roche-lobe overflow.
 We compare the theory to the observed periods and eccentricities of binary millisecond pulsars in Section \ref{sec:obs}.
+In Section \ref{sec:alternative} we briefly consider alternative formation paths.
 We summarize and discuss our results in Section \ref{sec:summary}.